 Now again, because you are a careful thinker, you doubtless asked the question, “What about astronauts?”
 Well, you’re absolutely right!
 They experience a sun rise and sun set every 90 minutes.
 Imagine the confusion to the body’s circadian rhythms!
 NASA read the hand-writing on the wall and changed the nature of the lighting system emanating from the wall on the International Space Station “to improve astronauts’ sleep and waking performance.”
 NASA did this with the help of neuroscientist George Brainard, which is a helpful name for a neuroscientist to have.

 Some very simple steps can make you more productive in whatever it is you do.
 Starting with getting a good night’s sleep by taking precaution what/when you read.
 Take short breaks during the afternoon to reclaim your alertness stamina.
 Stock up on Melatonin supplement.
-While taking melatonin is more discretionary.
-Protecting your sleep and your alertness are vital aspects to full productivity.
+While taking melatonin is more discretionary, protecting your sleep and your alertness are vital aspects to full productivity.
 That’s how to stop afternoon errors.